HoochDeveloper/battery-aging/README.md

-# battery-lstm
+# battery-aging
-LSTM encoder decoder for anomaly detection on battery data
+Auto Encoder for anomaly detection on batteries